PropovedNik007/TUW_231028/README.md

 This folder contains exercises for TU Wien course 231.028 "Methods and Models in Transport and Settlement Planning".

 ### folder structure
-📂 TUW_231028
+📂 TUW_231028sur
 - 📄 README.md
 - 📄 .gitignore
 - 📄 exercise.ipynb: for students less familiar with Python
-- 📄 exercise_expert.ipynb: for students already good with Python
+- 📄 exercise_empty.ipynb: for students already good with Python
 - 📄 homework.ipynb: a small homework
 - 📂 util
   - 📄 haversine.py: used to calculate haversine distance between two coordinates